d99kris/nmail/README.md

 - Octal key code sequence (ex: `\033\177`)
 - Plain-text lower-case ASCII (ex: `r`)

-Octal key code sequence for a key combination can be determined for example using the command `sed -n l` and pressing the combination, e.g. `alt-left` and then `enter`.
-The keycode for non-printable keys is then displayed in octal format in the terminal, for example:

-    \033b$

-The trailing `$` shall be ignored, and to comply with `nmail` config required input format, the printable `b` needs to be converted to octal format.
-A quick lookup using `man ascii` shows `b` is 142 in octal format.
-The resulting key code to use in the config file is `\033\142`.
+To determine the key code sequence for a key, one can run nmail in key code dump mode `nmail -k` which will output the octal code, and ncurses macro name (if present).

 ### localized_subject_prefixes